9 reasonable cryptocurrencies to invest in

 - STEEM: A decentralized platform which allows to reward content creators easily.

-- Zcash: unreleased yet crypto, which aims to solve the same problem Monero does.
+- Zcash: crypto, which aims to solve the same problem Monero does.
 Some venture capital is pouring in.
 I am unconvinced — a simple backdoor at this point can compromise the whole system in the future.
-Nevertheless, my personal thoughts don’t matter here — what the market thinks is much more important; i’d probably pour some cash in once it’s released.
+Nevertheless, my personal thoughts don’t matter here — what the market thinks is much more important; i’d probably pour some cash once the inflation rate would become stable.

 The investment process